SUP Garbage Man

 (I stopped trying to guess… but there really is only one simple answer, people.)

-I've also found countless: containers of used motor oil, traffic cones, large chunks of styrofoam, small camping propane tanks, toys, sports balls (football, basketball, tennis balls, street hockey balls, kickballs, etc), and packing material.
+I've also found countless: Containers of used motor oil, small camping propane tanks, plastic lawn furniture, toys, sports balls (football, basketball, tennis balls, street hockey balls, kickballs, etc.), and plenty of packing material.
+This is all in addition to the "normal" trash and plastic bottles/bags.

 A: No, not exactly.
 I usually end up on the shore up or down river from my launch point.
 A typical paddling and picking session goes as follows: I start by paddling up to 2 miles and scan the shoreline for visible collection points.
 Depending on a host of factors (wind, weather, tides, the time I have available, etc.), I’ll make a real time decision on where to pull up on shore.
 I focus my efforts on pieces of shoreline that are not easily accessed via land.
 I’ll clean for about 30-40 minutes (maybe longer depending on what I’m finding and if I have time).
 Once my crates are full, I’ll begin paddling back to my launch point.